 Timing + Parking trouble

-Visiting Paradise Cove is perfect for little explorers, its usually sunny and calm and small enough so kids can’t wander too far.
+Visiting Paradise Cove is perfect for little explorers, it’s usually sunny and calm and small enough so kids can’t wander too far.
 If you’re staying at one of the nearby hotels in Koolina, walk if possible.
-Otherwise, we highly recommend getting there early because parking is scarce.
+Otherwise, I highly recommend getting there early because parking is scarce.
 There are only 12 public parking spots and 2 handicap parking spots.
 When they fill up, people queue at the front of the lot and wait (and wait) for someone to leave.
-I

-f that doesn’t sound fun, you can try your luck at the teeny tiny parking lot next to the Four Seasons and make the 5 minute walk to Paradise Cove.
+If that doesn’t sound fun, you can try your luck at the teeny tiny parking lot next to the Four Seasons and make the 5 minute walk to Paradise Cove.
 But, as the name implies, the lot is very small and also fills up quickly.
-If those options are full, you don’t want to wait, and you really want to visit Paradise Cove you can pay and park at Disney’s Aulani hotel (roughly $35 for a few hours).
-Do not try to park in the larger lot for the Paradise Cove luau or at the shopping area.
+If those options are full, you don’t want to wait, and you really want to visit Paradise Cove you can pay and park at the shopping area (pay attention to time limits) or Disney’s Aulani hotel (pricier but flexible).
+Do not try to park in the larger lot for the Paradise Cove luau.
 You will get towed and it will be horrible.

 Once you secure parking (yay!), you will follow a short, sandy path to the cove.
 There’s a little bit of shade along the fence, but no bathrooms.
 They nearest is back at the teeny tiny parking lot or the shopping area.